Ep. #466: Ben Shapiro, Michael Moore

 Yes, it's an elephant and an elephant.

-Joe Biden in 2002 to Mitt Romney that he's going to put y'all back in chains about black people.
+Joe Biden in 2007.
+But that didn't come from Mitt Romney, that he's going to put y'all back in chains about black people.

 But that didn't come from the president at Berkeley.